Short-term Research Fellowships

 o Value of your project to your field

-o Feasibility of completing the scope of research proposed within the fellowship period and in relation to the reading room rules
+o Feasibility of completing the scope of research proposed within the fellowship period

 - A detailed list of materials to be examined during your fellowship, including call numbers, collection names and boxes, and any other bibliographic information available.
 If you anticipate consulting oversize materials (broadsides, posters, maps, etc.), please indicate those clearly in your list.